Arlodotexe/windows-interact/README.md

 # windows-interact
 This library is a collection of tools for interacting with and automating Windows.
 It is designed to simplify and enhance existing tools while providing access to powerful new features.

 Completely open to new features.
-Submit an issue labeled "Feature request" if there is something you'd like to see implemented!
+Submit an issue labeled "Feature request" or contact me on twitter @[Arlodottxt](https://twitter.com/Arlodottxt) with your input.

 ---